Marketing can be a bit like gambling.

 Some big corporations use influencers in their TV ads, others use them on the websites.
 Local businesses reach consumers through local influencers – people on radio or TV.

-2018 will only see this grow.
+This will only continue to grow.
 It will spread to other industries and reach more people than ever.
 Teens on their Snapchat will see the celebrities they’re following promoting the latest product or movie.

 Instagram will have influencers holding their products that marketers are paying big money for.
 More and more tweets will have the #ad placed next to it.